noncom/HE_Mesh2014/README.md

 ## About this fork !!!

-1. I am to add a possibility to use Hemesh to build JMonkeyEngine3 meshes.
-The current plan is to add the `WB_Render_JME3` class that can be used instead of the default `WB_Render3D`.
+1. Added the `WB_RenderJME` class that can be used instead of the default `WB_Render3D`.
+The renderer class is accompanied by a couple of helper classes, which are still under construction and are a subject for change.
+However, building a simple polygonal JME3 mesh is already possible.
-2. I am to mavenize this repo.
+2. The repo is fully mavenized, the library is avilalbe from clojars https://clojars.org/hemesh.
 3. Any significant progress on this work will be reported in this very section.
 4. Upon completion of tasks 1 and 2 I am to make a pull request.